 A playboy advertising executive, Gary Fenn (Roger Moore), is looking for an unknown model that mysteriously appeared in an advertising campaign portfolio.

-The model is a missing Hungarian girl named Marla Kugash (Claudie Lange), who is still residing in London despite her visa having expired.
+The model is a missing Hungarian girl named Marla Kugash (Claudie Lange).
 Fenn eventually tracks her down to a houseboat on the Thames.

 After narrowly escaping death on a number of occasions, Fenn and Marla attempt to foil the ingenious assassination attempt.